IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 use case analysis is outside this draft's scope.

-This document analyses scenarios where all the multi-layer IP links, supported by the optical network, are intra-domain (intra-AS/intra- area), such as PE-BR, PE-P, BR-P, P-P IP links.
-Therefore the inter- domain IP links are always single-layer links supported by Ethernet physical links.
+This document analyses scenarios where all the multi-layer IP links, supported by the optical network, are intra-domain (intra-AS/intra-area), such as PE-BR, PE-P, BR-P, P-P IP links.
+Therefore the inter-domain IP links are always single-layer links supported by Ethernet physical links.

 The analysis of scenarios with multi-layer inter-domain IP links is